What is Swingby?

 Skybridge allows users to move Bitcoin tokens between the Bitcoin, Ethereum, and Binance Chain blockchains without relying on a central custodian, opening up a whole world of DeFi capabilities such as liquidity pooling and DEX trading with easy to use UX.

-Swingby has just launched their Ethereum MainNet, bringing Bitcoin to an ecosystem that already has $750MM in Bitcoin capital locked up in DeFi contracts.
-Building on exciting partnerships with projects such as Elrond, Waves, and Kira Protocol, Swingby aims to expand its reach to other chains and projects, adding support where the most value can be added.
+Swingby has launched their Ethereum MainNet and Binance Smart chain MainNet, bringing Bitcoin to ecosystems with over $20b in Bitcoin capital locked up in DeFi contracts.
+Building on exciting partnerships with projects such as Chainlink, Elrond, band, Waves, and Kira Protocol, Swingby aims to expand its reach to other chains and projects, adding support where the most value can be added.

 So what have the devs been up to?

 Announced last week, the Swingby team launched a brand new yield farming scheme, encouraging tokens holders to put their Swingby to use by providing liquidity to various AMMs.
 The rewards APR is variable and changes depending on how much total liquidity has been provided to each AMM, but currently, users can earn a cool 159% APR by enrolling.